Skip to main content

 After 2008

-Bell left when she and Sherburne sold Kilby to Will Sartain and Lance Saunders on January 1, 2008.
-She relocated to the Midwest.
-Erin and Nick Potter (Potter Press) inherited the art director role and kept the lo-fi screen-printing tradition going — directing fans to gigposters.com to find their expanding catalog.
+Bell and Sherburne sold Kilby to Will Sartain and Lance Saunders on January 1, 2008.
+Erin and Nick Potter (Potter Press) inherited the Kilby art director role and kept the lo-fi screen-printing tradition going — directing fans to gigposters.com to find their expanding catalog.
+D.King Gallery still sells Bell's original Kilby prints.

 The music came and went.
 The posters lasted.